 The first time I met Professor Drew Bratcher, I walked out on him.
-It was my first year as an editor on the Kodon team.
-He was the faculty advisor for The Record, our fellow campus publication, so he had been invited to a Kodon meeting to share his experience of the writing life.
+It was my first year as an editor for Kodon, Wheaton’s literary and art journal.
+He was the faculty advisor for The Record, our campus newspaper, so he had been invited to a Kodon meeting to share his experience of the writing life.
 He ended up talking about everything from working as a journalist on Capitol Hill to the impact of the 2008 recession on the writing industry.
 As an impressionable college student barely starting my sophomore year, I was intimidated and enthralled in equal parts.

 At the Writing Center, we see writing as a way of cultivating charity toward others, a written reflection of the love of Christ.
 Through the written word, we are able to extend Christ’s loving embrace to others–both the audience we address and the people we engage with through our citations.
 Makoto Fujimura, an internationally-renowned painter and essayist, describes this kind of writing as “culture care.”

 Fujimura introduces the concept of Culture Care in his 2017 book by that name.
 In the book, the author calls artists–particularly those operating within a Christian worldview–to become stewards of culture through their creative work.
 So how might we apply the ideas of Culture Care to our writing?
 Let’s explore it together.